Esri/esri-leaflet-vector/README.md

 * It doesn't support rotation
 * It can't draw more than one vector tile source at a time.
+* `404`s will be encountered when zooming in past zoom level 15 in areas without much feature density.

 For production applications, the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/latest/sample-code/layers-vectortilelayer/index.html) is a **much** more appropriate choice.